 Homeowner and Resident Portal

-A self-service portal where homeowners can pay dues online, view account history, submit maintenance requests, access community documents, and receive announcements.
+A self-service homeowner portal where residents can pay dues online, view account history, submit maintenance requests, access community documents, and receive announcements.
 A good portal reduces inbound calls and emails to management significantly.
 The difference between a portal that homeowners actually use and one they ignore is almost entirely a function of how easy it is to log in and complete a task on a phone.

 Maintenance and Work Order Management